oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

     - Allow group \<group\> to manage cloudevents-rules in \<output-bucket-compartment\>
     - Allow group \<group\> to manage resource-schedule-family in tenancy

-5. When `use_ocir_vault_credentials` is true, the principal that runs Terraform and the OCI CLI secret lookup needs read access to the two OCI Registry credential secret bundles before the image login step runs.
+5. The principal that runs Terraform and the OCI CLI secret lookup needs read access to the OCI Registry auth-token Secret bundle before the image login step runs.
 The minimal policy is:

     ```text
-    Allow group <deployment-group> to read secret-bundles in compartment id <secret-compartment-ocid> where any {target.secret.id = '<username-secret-ocid>', target.secret.id = '<auth-token-secret-ocid>'}
+    Allow group <deployment-group> to read secret-bundles in compartment id <secret-compartment-ocid> where target.secret.id = '<auth-token-secret-ocid>'
     ```

     If the deployment runner uses a resource principal, use a dynamic group instead:

     ```text
-    Allow dynamic-group <deployment-dynamic-group> to read secret-bundles in compartment id <secret-compartment-ocid> where any {target.secret.id = '<username-secret-ocid>', target.secret.id = '<auth-token-secret-ocid>'}
+    Allow dynamic-group <deployment-dynamic-group> to read secret-bundles in compartment id <secret-compartment-ocid> where target.secret.id = '<auth-token-secret-ocid>'
     ```

     The stack can optionally create this policy with `create_ocir_vault_deployment_policy`, but the applying principal must already be able to manage policies in the chosen policy compartment.
 Otherwise, create this prerequisite policy before the first apply.